devJay18/PhotoGallery/README.md

 # PhotoGallery
-A App where images fetch from API and implemented like and dislike image feature which is manage by core data.
+A app where images fetch from API and implemented like/dislike images feature which is manage by core data.

+# Features
+ Like and Dislike the image which is managed by the core data.
+ Save the specific image to the Photos App.
+ Delete the images.
+ Pull to refresh at home screen.
+ See only Liked images.

+# Description
 About Home Screen:-
 1. User can use like and dislike functionality by tap on like button(❤️) toggle nature.
 2. User can user like and dislike functionality by swipe left for unlike the image and right to like the image on tableView Cell.